runicscribe/worldbuilding-docs/dae-machina/world/bestiary/elementals/index.md

 Vyldarche are smaller elementals of humanlike size and intelligence.
 They are primarily wanderers that constantly seek out new places and experiences.
-Of all elementals, Vyldarche are the only ones that have regular interactions with other sapient races.
+Of all elementals, Vyldarche are the only ones that have regular interactions with other sapient peoples.